alttpo/rex/rexlang.md

 All pushes to the stack must record the primitive type of the value pushed.
 When a value is popped off the stack, its type must be checked against the parameter type it is used in.
 For example, it is not possible to push a `u16` value to the stack and pop it as a `u8` value or vice versa.
 If this were allowed it would cause the next stack pop operation to be unaligned and could lead to corrupted results or unpredictable execution behavior.

 ## Memory layout
-Memory used for rexlang programs is stored in a context.
-A context is a contiguous array of bytes stored in RAM.
-A context allocation will fail with an error if there is no more memory available.
-Contexts are divided into 3 sections stored in the following order:
+Memory available for rexlang programs is divided into 3 sections:

   1. data memory
   2. program memory